ksehrawat/Machine-Learning-Practical-Application-1/README.md

 ```
 **Analysis of Descriptive Statistics:**

--**Count:** The number of observations (rows) for each column.
+* Count: The number of observations (rows) for each column.
 It shows how much data we have for each feature.
--**Mean:** The average value for each column.
+* Mean: The average value for each column.
 It gives an overall idea of the central tendency of the data for each feature.
--**Standard Deviation (std):** How much the data varies around the mean.
+* Standard Deviation (std): How much the data varies around the mean.
 A higher standard deviation means more variability.
--**Minimum (min):** The smallest value in each column.
+* Minimum (min): The smallest value in each column.
--**25th Percentile (25%):** The value below which 25% of the data falls.
+* 25th Percentile (25%): The value below which 25% of the data falls.
 This gives us a sense of the lower range of the data.
--**50th Percentile (50% or median):** The value below which 50% of the data falls.
+* 50th Percentile (50% or median): The value below which 50% of the data falls.
 It is the middle value when the data is sorted.
--**75th Percentile (75%):** The value below which 75% of the data falls.
+* 75th Percentile (75%): The value below which 75% of the data falls.
 It gives us a sense of the upper range of the data.
--**Maximum (max):** The largest value in each column.
+* Maximum (max): The largest value in each column.

 From the descriptive statstics we can see:
 - For the columns Bar, CoffeeHouse, CarryAway, RestaurantLessThan20, and Restaurant20To50, the mean, median, and other percentile values suggest how often customers generally visit these places.